 - Monounsaturated Fat: 7g

 - Saturated Fat: 14g

 - Sodium: 667mg

 How do I thaw frozen lobster?

-Since lobsters have a hard shell or covering, they have to be thawed for a long time, preferably overnight.
-To thaw your frozen lobster, place it in a plastic bag then in a container filled with warm water.
-Let the lobster defrost and remember to change the water every 1 to 1 ½ hours until fully defrosted.
+Since lobsters have a hard shell, they have to be quite long.
+Transfer the whole packet to thaw it in the fridge overnight.
+Then, transfer it to a container filled with water.
+Let the lobster defrost and remember to change the water every 30 minutes to 1 hour until fully defrosted.
 Give them a final rinse.